What Does Staminate Flower Mean?

 Unlike pistillate flowers are flowers with carpels or loosely categorized the female in plants, staminate flowers are flowers with only stamens or male characteristics in plants expressed.
 A staminate flower does not have an active female part.
 But, it is important to note that staminate flowers can be found in plants that bear the female flowers too.

-Flowering plans are largely found on land and they need to go through pollination and fertilization for reproduction.
+Flowering plants are largely found on land and they need to go through pollination and fertilization for reproduction.
 Given that pollination requires carpels and stamens, staminate flowers undergo self-pollination when there is a pistillate flower in the same plant or in close proximity.
 Examples of staminate flowers include clusters of flowers in plants and little growths from stems in vegetables.